Return

 the stage when he was not singing.
 The

-took the stage, and continued through all of Giant’s set.
+and continued through all of Giant’s set.
 Gary recalls this difficult gig, but says

 they still managed to put on a good show, even though they played without their